tox-dev/tox/docs/install.rst

 Which versions to install
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you run ``tox``, it will run tests with the Python versions installed and fail for those versions that are not installed.
+If you run ``tox``, it will run tests with the Python versions installed and fail or warn for those versions that are not installed.
 The ``tox.ini`` file should also give a clue.

 .. code::